HimesGroup/BMIN503_Final_Project/README.md

 This is a ongoing non-pulished project.
 Please do not distribute data without contacting the author.
 #### Author
 Tara Friebel - Penn Medicine
-##### Details regarrding the dataset I am using
+##### Details related to the dataset I am using:
-1.Dataset is Botswana Cancer Cohort
+Botswana Cancer Cohort
-2.Downloaded October 31, 2019
+2.Downloaded October 31, 2019 from RedCap
 3.Study data collection began January 2015
-4.Parent Project: Treatments an Outcomes of Patisnts presenting with Cancer in Botswana a.UPENN IRB protocol # 820159 b.initial approval date: 12/16/2014 c.PI of parent study: Surbhi Grover, MD
+4.Parent Project: Treatments an Outcomes of Patients presenting with Cancer in Botswana a.UPENN IRB protocol # 820159 b.initial approval date: 12/16/2014 c.PI of parent study: Surbhi Grover, MD
+Outline for this project:
 5.Title: Breast Cancer: Stage of diagnosis among HIV+ and HIV- patients in a cohort from Botswana 6.Outcome: Breast Cancer
 7.Main exposure/Risk factors: HIV status